RXNT/react-jsonschema-form-pagination/README.md

 Use this project as you would use Mozilla's JSON Schema Form (see their documentation), but to leverage the tab features just provide these extra parameters:

-- In the `uiSchema` object, use the new `ui:tabID` and `ui:tabAliases` property to associate each field with a tab
+- In the `uiSchema` object, use the new `nav` and `ui:tabAliases` property to associate each field with a tab
 - Pass in an additional `tabData` array in props, if you want to customize tab naming

 To show case use of the pagination project, we'll be using following `schema` as a base